Jonny-Burkholder/channel-alarm/README.md

  context package for)

- the main issue with the code as it stands is that if all alarms are turned off, there will be a problem with deadlock, unless the channel is closed, in which case main will exit
+ the main issue with the code as it stands is that if all alarms are turned off, there will be a problem with deadlock, unless the channel is closed, in which case main will exit.
+The solution to this is most likely to have all of these things in tools, and have the main web server running and calling these functions from tools as needed.
+There will need to be some sort of check() function to see if any alarms are running, since if there are not then listen() will need to be called again